Fox chief Rupert Murdoch to be deposed in $1.6 billion Dominion defamation case

 A five-week trial in the case is scheduled to begin on April 17.

+The deposition comes as special committees of the boards of directors for Fox Corp and News Corp NWSA.O consider a proposal from Murdoch to re-combine, nearly a decade after the companies split.

-(Reporting by Helen Coster and Jack Queen in New York Editing by Noeleen Walder and Matthew Lewis)
+(Reporting by Helen Coster and Jack Queen in New York; Editing by Noeleen Walder, Matthew Lewis and Mark Porter)

 ((helen.coster@thomsonreuters.com;))